abhishek-kumar-code/Redfish_Public/Specification.md

 * GET of a LogEntryCollection.
 By including expand, the client can request multiple LogEntry resource in a single request instead of fetching them one at a time.
 * GET of a ComputerSystem.
 By specifying levels, collection such as Processors, Memory and other resources could be included in a single GET request.

 When performing $expand, Services may omit some of the properties of the referenced resource.

-When using expand, clients should be aware that the payload may increase beyond what can be sent in a single response and thus the use of the service of the [Next Link Property and partial results](#next-link-property-and-partial-results).
+When using expand, clients should be aware that the payload may increase beyond what can be sent in a single response.
+If a service is unable to return the payload due to its size, it shall return HTTP Status code [507](#status-507).

 Any other supported syntax for $expand is outside the scope of this specification.

 ###### Retrieving Resource Collections